Institute of Technology, Guru Ghasidas University: Campus and facilities

 The institute is located at Koni, a suburban locality five kilometres from Bilaspur.
 It functions as a university department within the university premises.
 It operates out of two buildings, the old-IT building and the new-IT building.
 The old-IT buildings holds the Department of Civil Engineering and first year classes, New-IT building houses other seven branches.
 Since the college is situated within the university premises, it shares facilities with other departments like Wi-Fi, Central library, Computer Centre, and Auditorium.
-The institute have its own workshop and E-classroom.
+The institute have its own workshop,E-classroom and Ai Lab.

 Hostel facilities are provided for both boys and girls, with separate two hostel for boys and one for girls.
 University buses ply between Bilaspur and Koni for students living outside the university premises.

 Societies and clubs

 Societies and clubs organize quiz competitions, debate competitions, extempore competitions, programming events, IQ tests and other events.
 The societies are as follows: